Capturing event metrics to track event KPIs can be a challenge.

 If you’d like to reduce your event costs, discover 11 tips to help you optimize your virtual event budget.

 Post-event surveys help you track your event and brand’s sentiment – how attendees actually feel about your event and your company.
-Sentiment should not be overlooked, even if it isn’t a virtual event success metric that neatly converts into a monetary value.
+Sentiment should not be overlooked, even if it isn’t an event success metric that neatly converts into a monetary value.

 Post-event surveys are a good opportunity to determine your Net Promoter Score and gather feedback that will help improve your event and its marketing efforts moving forward.

-Turning your live event content into on-demand content is a simple way to allow those who couldn’t attend to engage with your event.
+Turning your live event content into on-demand content is a simple way to let those who couldn’t attend engage with your event.
 This will boost your brand’s reputation as one that is mindful of people’s time.

-If the number of on-demand viewers is high, this is a virtual event success metric that proves your event was a success.
+If the number of on-demand viewers is high, this is an event success metric that proves your event was a success.
 Especially if the number of applause people give while watching the event increases.

 You’ll have started out planning your event with a budget and with a financial objective.
-In the end, a lot of events are about engaging audiences much as possible but are also about making a profit in some way.
-So, this is a virtual event success metric that is crucial to calculate.
+In the end, a lot of events are about engaging audiences as much as possible.
+But, they are also about making a profit in some way.
+So, this is an event success metric that is crucial to calculate.

 To assess how much revenue you managed to make, you could add up the number of tickets you sold and the money you got from sponsorships.

-Our analytics dashboard provides quick access to important high-level analytics for virtual event KPIs such as event attendance, user engagement, polling responses, session popularity, drop-off rates, and more!
+Its built-in analytics tool gives you all the event metrics your team needs to measure event success.
+And its analytics dashboard provides quick access to important high-level analytics for event KPIs such as event attendance, user engagement, polling responses, session popularity, drop-off rates, and more!